jrd-veer/FluxRouter/README.md

 ## 🏛️ Architecture and Design

-The platform is designed around a classic reverse proxy model, providing a secure and scalable foundation.
-All inbound traffic is handled by a single NGINX proxy that routes requests to the appropriate internal services, which are completely isolated from the host machine.
+The solution is designed around a reverse proxy model, providing a secure and scalable foundation.
+All inbound traffic is handled by a single NGINX proxy that routes requests to the appropriate internal services, which are isolated from the host machine.

 ### Overall Architecture